Iraklis F.C. (Thessaloniki): National establishment and early success (1912–1959)

 Iraklis squad for the 1930–31 season.

 In the 1933–34 season Iraklis won the North Group of the Panhellenic Championship qualifying for the championship final, where the club had to compete against the champion of the South group Olympiacos.
 The first leg was played in Iraklis Ground on 10 June 1934.
 Although Iraklis took a 2–0 lead at half time, Olympiacos managed to make a comeback in the second half, winning the game by a 2–3 scoreline.
 The second leg was played a week later in Piraeus and Olympiacos was proclaimed National champion by winning this match 2–1.

 In the following years Iraklis faced mid table mediocrity, with the exception of the 1936–37 season, when the club was only one point short to Macedonia Football Clubs Association champions PAOK.
 The 1938–39 season was a successful one for Iraklis, as it won both the Macedonia Football Clubs Association championship and the North Group of the Panhellenic Championship, the second resulting in the qualification of Iraklis in the National final.
 In the national final Iraklis lost to AEK Athens both away and at home (1–3 and 2–4 respectively), failing to win the silverware.
 In the following season Iraklis celebrated its consecutive win in the Macedonia Football Clubs Association Championship but failed to qualify for the National final.

 All football competitions were suspended in Greece due to Axis occupation of Greece from 1941 to 1945.
 After the war period, the club was constantly competing with Aris for Macedonia F.C.A.
 Championship, which gave upon its winner the right to participate in Panhellenic Championship.
 Iraklis participated in the 1947 Greek Cup final, where was defeated 5–0 by the dominant greek club of that era, Olympiacos.
-In the 1950s, the team solidified its position among the top teams in Greece along with Olympiacos, Panathinaikos, AEK Athens, PAOK, AEL and Aris.
+In the 1950s, the team solidified its position among the top teams in Greece along with Olympiacos, Panathinaikos, AEK Athens, PAOK and Aris.
 Nevertheless, the club struggled with financial difficulties in an ailing Greek economy.
 Thessaloniki (where many refugees from the Greco-Turkish War of 1919–1922 had settled) was particularly damaged by the economic downturn.
 The highlight of the decade was the 1957 Greek Cup final, in which Iraklis was once again defeated 2–0 by Olympiacos.